Tips for assessing legal information

-- When selecting resources for Your Legal Rights, we draw on the expertise of the Your Legal Rights staff team and advisory group and of the legal and editorial staff at CLEO (Community Legal Education Ontario/Éducation juridique communautaire Ontario).
+- Quality and Curation - When selecting resources for Your Legal Rights, we draw on the expertise of the Your Legal Rights staff team and advisory group and of the legal and editorial staff at CLEO (Community Legal Education Ontario/Éducation juridique communautaire Ontario).

 - We write a short, accurate description for each resource we add to Your Legal Rights and we check the description with the producing organization.
 We also include the format of each resource and the region it applies to.
 This will help you decide if the resource is what you are looking for.

 - We make sure all resources fit our Content guidelines and Content policy.

 - Currency - We include resources only if we are able to tell you the year they were produced.
 With online information this is not often obvious so we follow up with each organization to ensure we have this recorded correctly.

 - When there are major changes in the law, we include this information in our News section and in the latest news headlines on our home page.

 - Accountablity - We include the name, contact information, and a brief description of all producing organizations.
 If we cannot provide this, we will not include their legal information on our site.